somwrks/Carbon-Emission-Detector/README.md

    ```

 ## Project Structure
-`main.py`: The main application file containing the Kivy app and car detection logic.
+- `main.py`: The main application file containing the Kivy app and car detection logic.
-`data/CO2_Emissions_Canada.csv`: Dataset containing CO2 emissions data for various vehicle classes.
+- `data/CO2_Emissions_Canada.csv`: Dataset containing CO2 emissions data for various vehicle classes.
+- `imagenet_classes.json`: JSON file containing ImageNet class names.

+## Usage

+Run the application:

+  The app will open a camera feed and start detecting cars.
+For each detected car, it will display:
+- The detected car's make/model (based on ImageNet classes)
+- Estimated vehicle class (COMPACT, MID-SIZE, or SUV - SMALL)
+- Estimated CO2 emissions in g/km

 ## How It Works

-- The app uses a pre-trained Faster R-CNN model to detect cars in the camera feed.
+1. The app uses a pre-trained Faster R-CNN model to detect cars in the camera feed.
-- For each detected car, it estimates the vehicle class (COMPACT, MID-SIZE, or SUV - SMALL) based on the size of the detected bounding box.
+2. For each detected car, it estimates the vehicle class based on the size of the detected bounding box.
-- Using the estimated vehicle class, it looks up the average CO2 emissions from the Canadian emissions dataset.
+3. Using the estimated vehicle class, it looks up the average CO2 emissions from the Canadian emissions dataset.
-- The app displays the detected vehicle class and its estimated CO2 emissions in real-time.
+4. The app displays the detected vehicle information and its estimated CO2 emissions in real-time.

 ## Future Improvements

-1. Implement a more sophisticated car make and model recognition system.
+- Implement a more sophisticated car make and model recognition system.
-2. Improve the accuracy of CO2 emissions estimation by considering more factors.
+- Improve the accuracy of CO2 emissions estimation by considering more factors.
-3. Optimize the app for better performance on mobile devices.
+- Optimize the app for better performance on mobile devices.
-4. Expand the dataset to include a wider range of vehicles and more accurate emissions data.
+- Expand the dataset to include a wider range of vehicles and more accurate emissions data.

-## Contributing

-We welcome contributions to improve the app!
-Whether it's fixing a bug, adding a feature, or improving documentation, your help is appreciated.

 ### How to Contribute